West Seattle man charged with first-degree assault, accused of shooting neighbor

-A man in his 40s who moved to West Seattle from California a couple weeks ago got in his car on Sunday afternoon to grab a coffee at Alki Beach when a man he’d never seen before stepped in front of his vehicle, forcing the driver to stop in an alley behind his apartment building, according to King County prosecutors.
+A man in his 40s who moved to West Seattle from California a couple of weeks ago got in his car on Sunday afternoon to grab a coffee at Alki Beach when a man he’d never seen before stepped in front of his vehicle, forcing the driver to stop in an alley behind his apartment building, according to King County prosecutors.

 The stranger pointed a gun at the driver and ordered him to raise his arms, which the driver did, thinking he was about to be robbed.
 That’s when Seattle police say the stranger opened fire, shooting the driver at least six times without saying another word.